Want to try artichokes but don’t know where to start? Then, you are in the right place! Here we’ll show you the best way to clean and cook artichokes.

 Then, add a drizzle of olive oil, a crushed clove of garlic, and some mint leaves to a pot.
 Next, take your artichokes, season them with salt on the inside, and put them face-down into the pot.

-Serve them on a plate with fresh parsley, a squeeze of fresh lemon, and a drizzle of extra virgin olive oil.
+Once tender, serve them on a plate with fresh parsley, a squeeze of fresh lemon, and a drizzle of extra virgin olive oil.

 Pan-fried artichokes

-Cover with a lid and simmer on low heat for about 15 minutes or until the artichokes are tender.
+Cover with a lid and simmer on low heat for 15 minutes or until the artichokes are tender.

 Roasted artichokes

 Another great way to cook artichokes is to bake them in the oven with potatoes.
-I kid you not; they are so good we always eat the whole tray straight out of the oven!

 First, peel and cut 3 to 4 medium potatoes into wedges and put them in a large pot with cold water.
 Set aside.